shivaprasad-gudsi/python_automation_scripts/README.md

 I have created this repository to help others plus show how I am using python/shell/yaml scripts to create automation scripts to do something useful.
 Hope this code helps you on your project/assignment !!

-TO Clone this repo use below command: git clone https://github.com/shivaprasad-gudsi/python_automation_scripts.git
+To Clone this repo use below command:

+git clone https://github.com/shivaprasad-gudsi/python_automation_scripts.git